Anti-violence groups tout united front as summer nears

 Similar outreach programs have been tabbed for additional spending from federal, state and city governments across the U.S., as violent crime and unrest over police brutality soared during the COVID-19 pandemic.
 Combined with money from organizations including the MacArthur Foundation, Emerson Collective and other donors, funding for Chicago’s network of anti-violence groups will reach nearly $167 million this year, an all-time high.

-Despite a spike in shootings and murders that began in 2019, recent research has showed the relative handful of people enrolled in the programs are less likely to be arrested for shootings or be shot themselves.
+Despite a spike in shootings and murders that began in 2019, recent research has showed the relative handful of people who do enroll in such programs are less likely to be arrested for shootings or be shot themselves.

 Aaron Taylor, who completed CRED’s program, told the audience he had gone from facing criminal charges to completing a training program to become a welder.